Feedback In Organizations Reveals Mental Blindspots

 We use a survey to teach 14 dominant practice traits (developed by Kenneth Jones and Tema Okun), like Sense of Urgency, and invite examples.
 Across 25 organizational surveys conducted from 2020-2021, Fear of Open Conflict is one of the top ranked dominant culture practices organizations face, with Sense of Urgency also in the top five.
 The Antiracist pivot to a fear of open conflict begins by visibilizing conflicts and unmet needs in the organization.

-Why is practicing feedback an Antiracist practice?
+Why is practicing feedback